Their Finest: Plot

 The film, named The Nancy Starling after the Starling twins' real-life boat, is a hit, though Catrin misses the premiere.
-The real Starlings tell her they have been inspired to run away from their bully of a father and join the ATS.
+The real Starlings tell her the film has inspired them to run away from their bully of a father and join the ATS.
 Afterwards, Hilliard visits Catrin to enlist her help with a new film about air raid wardens, but she says she cannot write any more and breaks down crying.
-Summoning a hammy but heartfelt speech, he tells her that they have both been allowed to contribute their talent because young men are dying on the front lines, and to deny those opportunities would "give death dominion over life".
+He comforts her, saying that they have been allowed to contribute their talent because young men are dying on the front lines.
 On his advice, she goes to the cinema to see The Nancy Starling and is moved both by the film and the audience's reactions.
 She returns to the scriptwriters' office to work on the new picture.